semprag/semprag.github.io/style.md

   - When an abbreviation is commonly used, specify it in parentheses after the full name, e.g.:
     - `booktitle = {North East Linguistic Society (NELS)}`
     - `booktitle = {Semantics and Linguistic Theory (SALT) 21}`
 - Publishers that have multiple cities should include both (unless the publisher information indicates otherwise).
-Conjoin them with an ampersand `\&`.
+Conjoin them with an ampersand: `\&`.
 - Do not hard-case words or letters in your BibTeX entries (e.g., `{B}ook {T}itle`), except for the following exceptions:
   - Proper names
     - Languages